Creepy Canada

 Creepy Canada is a Canadian television series that aired on OLN.
 It focused on paranormal activities around Canada.
-The show first premiered on October 23, 2002 and began its third season on May 5, 2006.
+The show first premiered on October 23, 2002, and began its third season on May 5, 2006.
 With the third season, the show's scope was expanded to include paranormal activity reported in the United States.
-It was originally hosted by Terry Boyle, and was later hosted by Brian O'Dea, who was also the producer of the show.
+Creepy Canada was originally hosted by Terry Boyle.
+The show was later hosted by Brian O'Dea, who was also the producer of the show.

 Creepy Canada's last episode aired on July 28, 2006; the show has stopped producing new episodes.

 In 2014, Destination America aired the series under an alternate title called Hauntings and Horrors.